stcucufa/epistrophy/README.md

 which is now `0`: this initializes the display of the counter to its initial value.
 Then we wait for a click event from the button.

-Waiting here means the scheduler suspends the execution of the fiber, and only resumes it once the event happens.
+Waiting means that the scheduler suspends the execution of the fiber, and only resumes it once the event happens.
 Other fibers can get their turn executing once a fiber is suspended, but here there is no other fiber so nothing happens until the user clicks the button.